kkumazaki/Sensor-Fusion_Project2_Camera-Based-2D-Feature-Tracking/README.md

 There are 9 Tasks in this project.
 ### (1)The Data Buffer
 ### Task MP.1
 I focused on loading images, setting up data structures and putting everything into a ring buffer to optimize memory load.
-I modified “MidTermProject_Camera_Student.cpp” as following.

 ### (2)Keypoint Detection
 ### Task MP.2
 My second task is to focus on keypoint detection.
 In the student version of the code there’s already an existing implementation of the Shi-Tomasi detector.
-I implemented a selection of alternative detectors, which are HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT in “matching2D_Student.cpp” as following.
+I implemented a selection of alternative detectors, which are HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT.

 ### Task MP.3
 My third task is to remove all keypoints outside of a bounding box around the preceding vehicle.
 Box parameters you should use are : cx = 535, cy = 180, w = 180, h = 150.
-I implemented it in “MidTermProject_Camera_Student.cpp” as following.

 ### (3)Descriptor Extraction & Matching
 ### Task MP.4